How to Write a Resume for Notion

 Strong

-Rebuilt the full-text search system from first principles, replacing keyword matching with semantic search using vector embeddings, improving result relevance by 45% and reducing average time-to-find from 34 seconds to 11 seconds across 12M indexed documents.
+Rebuilt full-text search from first principles, replacing keyword matching with semantic search over vector embeddings, improving result relevance by 45% and cutting average time-to-find from 34s to 11s across 12M indexed documents.

-This shows 'Start from Principles' — rethinking the approach rather than incrementally optimizing.
-The user-centric metric (time-to-find) demonstrates that you measure success by user outcomes, not just technical performance.
-The scale context (12M documents) shows production-grade thinking.
+This shows the 'truth seeker' instinct — rethinking the approach rather than incrementally optimizing.
+The user-centric metric (time-to-find) proves you measure success by user outcomes, and the 12M-document scale shows production-grade thinking.

 Weak